Zdtar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner of the file
+script that create an empty file